Flare gas measurement using thermal mass flowmeters

 Thermal Mass Flow Meters

-When flaring applications of known gas composition exist, and water vapor isn’t condensing, thermal flow meters make an attractive alternative for flare gas metering.
+When flaring known gas composition applications exist and water vapor isn’t condensing, thermal flow meters make an attractive alternative for flare gas metering.
 The meter has wide turndown, or up to 1000:1 rangeability, which means it accommodates extreme flow conditions or large flow swings.
-Under normal venting situations, low velocities are associated with flare gas, yet high velocities are typical in upset conditions.
-Additionally, their fast response to flow changes, low-pressure loss, +/- 1%-+/-3% accuracy and reproducibility make this meter a contender in flare and vent applications.
+Low velocities are associated with flare gas under normal venting situations, yet high velocities are typical in upset conditions.
+Additionally, their fast response to flow changes, low-pressure loss, +/- 1%-+/-3% accuracy, and reproducibility make this meter a contender in flare and vent applications.

-The Sage Metering flare gas flow meter offers its customers a unique in-situ calibration check which eliminates the expense and inconvenience of returning the meter to the manufacturer for the recommended annual calibrations.
+The Sage Metering flare gas flow meter offers its customers a unique in-situ calibration check, eliminating the expense and inconvenience of returning the meter to the manufacturer for the recommended annual calibrations.

-I am seeing more companies taking advantage of the cost savings associated with thermal mass flow meters, which are $5000 or less, versus the $50K to 100K for an ultrasonic application.
-Operations realize that by identifying the gas using a gas chromatograph at the flare application, Sage Metering, the manufacturer of thermal mass meters, can program their meters to measure the known flare gas.
+I see more companies taking advantage of the cost savings associated with thermal mass flow meters, which are $5000 or less, versus the $50K to 100K for an ultrasonic application.
+Operations realize that by identifying the gas using a gas chromatograph at the flare application, Sage Metering, a thermal mass machine manufacturer, can program their meters to measure the known flare gas.
 This works for applications where compositional changes are known or are seasonal.
-While a bit more inconvenient than an ultrasonic meter, in many cases, the savings warrant the minor aggravation.
+While a bit more inconvenient than an ultrasonic meter, the savings warrant minor aggravation in many cases.

-It is clear that while thermal mass flow meters are not the perfect choice to measure flare gas, in some applications, the meter makes good sense; specifically where the composition is known and where there is no condensation.
+It is clear that while thermal mass flow meters are not the perfect choice to measure flare gas, the meter makes good sense in some applications, specifically where the composition is known and where there is no condensation.
 Also, in applications with known variations, the meter can estimate relaxed accuracy for the uncertainty.
-While thermal mass flow meters generally have the inconvenience of removing the meter for annual calibration, the Sage Metering flare gas meter has the onsite, in-situ calibration which saves time and money.
+Historically, thermal mass flow meters require annual calibration and still do; however, the Sage Metering flare gas meter has the onsite, in-situ calibration verification, which saves time and the expense of returning the meter for factory calibration.